-Music is the common language at our school: all students receive violin instruction in Pre-K, kindergarten, first and second grade, along with vocal music and keyboard.
-Students in grades 3-5 may choose from musical instruments in our orchestra or band or singing in the choir.
-Students perform throughout the year, including large winter and spring concerts that celebrate the many cultures of our school.
-In addition to music, classes in science, technology, physical education, and gifted/talented give students variety beyond core academics.
-Students have hundreds of new books to choose from in the school's renovated library – and they enjoy playing on our new playground.
+St. Paul Music Academy is a multicultural elementary program, in which all students receive music instruction.
+We teach and model collaborative participation in all subjects and work to put students and community first.
+In addition to our core curriculum, our students in grades 3-5 may choose additional musical instruction in orchestra, band or choir.
+Students perform throughout the year, including winter and spring concerts that celebrate the many cultures of our school.
+We also have classes in science, physical education and social studies that give students variety beyond core academics and musical instruction.
+Students have hundreds of books to choose from while they visit the school's library each week.
+We are also fortunate to have many partnerships with programs such as East Side Learning Center, AmeriCorps and Wilder.
 As an Achievement Plus school, we also offer housing and employment assistance, dental care, and other services to students and their families.

-Saint Paul Music Academy is an energetic school located one mile north of the State Capitol Building near Rice Street and Maryland Avenue.
+Saint Paul Music Academy is located one mile north of the State Capitol Building near Rice Street and Maryland Avenue.
 Click here for a Google Map of the school's location.

 Saint Paul Music Academy recognizes that: